 This can be a very daunting experience and frankly very difficult to do, mainly because journalists appear to be such busy people!
 At Monaco Solicitors we have solid connections with the press, from tabloid to broadsheet to magazines, and we can use these connections to help bring about a solid compromise / settlement agreement in your favour.
 Often the thought of going to the press can be enough to influence the company to sweeten the deal, at other times it can be necessary to get the media involved in the first place, either to ramp up the pressure on the company or to do some investigative journalism and actually dig up evidence to help in your claim.

 Dealing with the authorities

 You are probably considering whether to report the foul play to the authorities in order to make sure it doesn’t happen again and also to clear your own name from any involvement.
 This is certainly something we’ll consider carefully with you.
 It could be a useful exercise to understand more about what kind of evidence you would need to actually prove significant wrongdoing.
 The same could be said about journalists.
 It may also be that any compromise agreement / settlement agreement negotiations could be affected by such a move.
-Whilst it may be preferable to report matters to the authorities, some clients prefer to get the company to admit its wrong, by agreeing to settle your claims, and letting sleeping dogs lie.
+Whilst it may be preferable to report matters to the authorities, some clients prefer to get the company to admit it’s wrong, by agreeing to settle your claims, and leaving it at that, taking no further action.